BookOrder logo

 Planned stopping path

-Read: Dune, then pick a stopping point that matches your tolerance for complexity
+Read Dune, then pick a stopping point that matches your tolerance for complexity.
+More than one book, less than the full sequence.

 Jump to stopping points →